 Hogan Hospital Internship Program

-GHA member hospitals have the opportunity to apply for a $5,000 award to fund an internship position for a student preparing to enter a health-related curriculum in post-secondary education.
+GHA is helping enhance the health care workforce.
+Hospitals can apply for $5,000 to fund an internship position for a student in a health-related curriculum in post-secondary education.
+Examples include an RN or LPN working to get his or her BSN degree.
 Of the $5,000 award, an amount determined by the hospital shall be awarded to the intern for the purpose of subsidizing costs associated with their post-secondary education following the satisfactory completion of a minimum of 185 hours for the internship.

 The number of awards is determined annually upon the review of the GHA Audit and Finance Committee.
 Five awards will be issued for 2022.